top of page

 Howdy, I'm Jess.

 I am a Texan, sister, explorer, researcher, creator, storyteller, a student of life–and a student at Virginia Tech.
 Currently, I am a doctoral student at the university, and work as a researcher, funded by VT's Institute for Critical Technology and Applied Science, while in the Department of Agriculture, Leadership, and Community Education.
-As the first social science researcher awarded this fellowship, I proudly center my area of study in the nexus of agriculture, development, gender, and storytelling.
-Practically, I utilize the power of stories and storytelling in research to better understand the lives of women farmers and work to discover ways to improve their lives, and livelihoods.
+As the first social science researcher awarded this fellowship, I proudly center my area of study in the nexus of agricultural communications, gender in international agricultural development, and storytelling.

 Storytelling encompasses almost everything I do.
 From creating art with oil paint, to taking a photo that makes my heart sing, from constructing my own understanding of the world, to engaging others in order to understand their lives through research–storytelling has power; storytelling has purpose.
 Stories help people from different cultures connect, and they help us break down big statistics and research outputs to understand the human being behind the numbers.